madhur/madhur.github.com/_posts/2020-06-28-validation-data-provided-must-contain-class.markdown

 let sentimentClassifier = try MLTextClassifier(trainingData: trainingData, textColumn: "text", labelColumn: "class", parameters: parameters)
 ```

 Hope this helps anyone encountering this issue.
 Just for sake of completeness, the complete sample code to generate a text classification model is given below.
-The genrated `mlmodel` can then be imported in an iOS or MacOS App.
+The generated `mlmodel` can then be imported in an iOS or MacOS App.

 ```swift
 import Cocoa